 SCD in the athlete is a tragic event.
 Estimated rates of SCD in athletes range from 1:3,000 athlete-years in NCAA Division I basketball to 1:917,000 athlete-years in Minnesota high school athletes, a difference of over 300-fold.
 Data from this review confirm that specific populations of NCAA athletes appear to be at relatively increased risk.
 This review also sheds some light on how best to estimate the rate of SCD in student athletes, with substantial differences in rates of media reports based on the division of the school, and low rates of identification of SCD from insurance claims.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Sports and Exercise Cardiology, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Sports and Exercise Cardiology, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Accidents, Arrhythmias, Cardiac, Athletes, Autopsy, Basketball, Cardiomyopathies, Cardiomyopathy, Hypertrophic, Cause of Death, Coronary Artery Disease, Death, Sudden, Cardiac, Epidemiology, Heart Defects, Congenital, Hypertrophy, Left Ventricular, Incidence, Myocarditis, Pathology, Sports, Students